Parliamentary.ai

 Overview

-This bill aims to reduce sugar consumption in the UK by setting targets for sugar content in food and drinks, mandating clearer sugar content labelling, and regulating the advertising of sugary foods.
+This bill aims to reduce sugar consumption in the UK by setting targets for sugar content in food and drinks, mandating clearer sugar labelling (in teaspoons), and regulating the advertising of sugary foods.

 Description

-The bill compels the Secretary of State to establish targets for total sugar consumption within six months of the bill passing, based on advice from the Food Standards Agency (FSA).
-These targets may vary depending on demographics (age, gender, etc.).
-The FSA will also be tasked with providing public health advice and translating World Health Organisation sugar intake recommendations into teaspoon measures.
-The bill also mandates that food labels clearly state added sugar content in teaspoons (4 grams per teaspoon) and introduces advertising regulations.
-These regulations may include declaring sugar content in teaspoons on advertisements, prohibiting “healthy” or “low-fat” claims on foods with over 20% sugar, and restricting high-sugar food advertising on television before 9 pm.
+The bill compels the Secretary of State to set targets for total sugar consumption in the UK within six months of receiving advice from the Food Standards Agency (FSA).
+The FSA will be required to provide advice on sugar content by food category, promote WHO guidelines on daily sugar intake (translated into teaspoons), and publish national sugar consumption data.
+These targets can be differentiated based on age, gender, or other relevant factors.
+The bill also amends the Food Safety Act 1990 to require added sugar content labelling in teaspoons (4 grams per teaspoon) on food products.
+Finally, it allows the Secretary of State to introduce regulations requiring sugar content declaration in teaspoons on food advertisements, prohibit “healthy” or “low-fat” claims for foods with over 20% sugar, and restrict advertising of high-sugar foods on television after the 9 pm watershed.

 Government Spending